Child Care Costs

 Child Development Council Emergency Scholarship – Emergency child care assistance is available from the Council’s emergency scholarship fund.
-When a family crisis affects your ability to keep child care payments current, you may be eligible for a scholarship.
+When an emergency affects your ability to keep child care payments current, you may be eligible for a scholarship.
 A committee considers applications monthly.
 Awards are paid directly to programs.
 For more information or to see if you qualify, contact the Child Development Council at (607) 273-0259.

 Child Care Subsidy – A child care subsidy may be available from the local Department of Social Services (DSS) to assist income-eligible parents who are working or enrolled in approved schooling.
 Call the Day Care Unit, Tompkins County DSS at (607) 274-5219, Cortland County DSS at (607)753-5230 to learn if you qualify.
 According to a formula, DSS pays a portion of the child care cost, and the family also pays a fee, which varies according to your income.

 Sliding Fee Scales – Some child care centers and school-aged child care programs set their rates based on the philosophy that all children, regardless of parents’ financial resources, should have the same quality of care.
 These programs charge rates based on parents’ income.
 Contact each program directly for more information.